-It was a happy day when we threw open the gates to our first Folk by the Oak festival back in 2008, fulfilling our dream to bring together the wonderful musicians who we have listened to for so long.
+It was a happy day when we threw open the gates to our first Folk by the Oak festival back in 2008, fulfilling our dream to bring together the wonderful musicians whom we have admired for so long.
 It is heart-warming to think that this year we are putting together the makings of our 10th festival!
 The high calibre of our artists never fails to inspire us and it is all credit to them and their talent that the festival scene is thriving.

 As a one day festival we felt it was important to bring together a collection of exceptional artists to give our audience a taste of the very best folk music around in a reasonably short space of time.
 In 2012 we added the Acorn Stage, which not only showcases incredible new talent, it also enables us to create a festival of wall to wall outstanding music.

 We wanted Folk by the Oak to have a friendly, relaxed atmosphere - a happy mixture of local village fete and the full on festival experience!
-We are as much indebted to our creative craftspeople, inspiring workshop leaders and culinary wizards for enriching our festival experience.
+We are also indebted to our creative craftspeople, inspiring workshop leaders and culinary wizards for enriching our festival experience.
 They are the dedicated stallholders who bring the festival site alive with colour, creativity and imagination, showing the difference it makes when care and passion drive the making of delicious dishes or the crafting of handmade items.

 A one day festival can make for a more convenient festival experience for families in particular, and so, on top of the many other activities onsite we decided to create a dedicated family area.
 As a consequence we have made lots of friends and discovered many imaginative people along the way - storytellers, circus performers, wand makers, knot makers, artists, bush craft folk and archers to name but a few!